bogdanlab/big_summer_2017/README.md

 In reality, one doesn't know the true effect size under the model, but can obtain an estimation of the effect by fitting the model on the data (e.g. through linear regression).

+## Standard error

+Standard error is the uncertainty one has about an estimate.
+The larger the standard error, the less certain one is about an estimate.
+Standard error usually decreases with the number of samples.

+## Z-score

+Z-score is a measure of the strength of assiciation.
+Z-score is calculated as (estimated effect size) / (standard error of the effect size).
+(Note that the standard error here can be interpreted as standard deviation.)
+If the null hypothesis is that the true effect size is 0, then Z-score tells you how many standard deivation the estimated effect is away from 0.
+Thus, the higher the Z-score (the more far away the estimated effect is from the null) the stronger the association signal.

 ## Standardization